-The SMC plant will produce four types of clay-based sealing material (HCB, DBF, LBF and gap fill) for delivery to the Service Shaft head frame.
+The SMC plant will produce two types of clay-based materials (HCB pedestals and bentonite pellets or gap fill) for delivery to the Service Shaft head frame.
 The plant and its associated storage bins are identified as Areas B6 and B3, respectively, on Figure 4.
-With a conceptual layout further detailed as on Figure 12, the SMC plant is divided into two primary sections:
+With a conceptual layout further detailed in Figure 12, the SMC plant is divided into two primary sections:

-- Raw materials storage, handling and mixing; and - HCB and DBF material compaction.
+- Raw materials storage, handling, mixing and briquetting; and - HCB material compaction.